Regulations for Duplication and Use of Collections

 • Requests for extensive reproduction of materials will be reviewed on a case-by-case basis and researchers needing a large volume of materials are encouraged to visit the archives in person.

-• With the permission of the archivist, visiting researchers may use personal cameras without flash to take photographs of collection materials for personal research purposes.
+• With the permission of the archivist, visiting researchers may use personal or cellphone cameras without flash to take photographs of collection materials for personal research purposes.

 • Current equipment only allows for digitization of documents up to 11x17 inches in size.
 Large format materials, transparent media (negatives or slides), and audiovisual media cannot be reformatted in-house and may need to be sent to a third-party vendor for digitization.
 All costs associated with requests from external vendors will be passed on to the patron making the request, but no cost will be incurred without first notifying the patron of the vendor's estimate.